andyhomecode/mac-se-monitor/README.md

 - Resolution scaling
 - Minimal vintage hardware disruption

 ## Contributing

-Interested in contributing?
-Great!
-Please:
-- Fork the repository
-- Create a feature branch
-- Submit pull requests
-- Follow existing code style

-## Acknowledgments

-- Vintage Mac preservation community
-- Open-source hardware enthusiasts
-- Retro computing researchers

 ## Disclaimer

 This is an experimental project.
 Proceed with caution when modifying vintage hardware.
-Always backup and protect original components.
+And remember kids, electricity kills.
+Be very, very careful around the CRT.

 ## Contact